+ Event Details

-We will present awards starting at 11:30 and you must still be present to collect your award.
+We will present awards starting at 12:30 and you must still be present to collect your award.
 Following the awards it would be courteous to stay and help cheer your fellow runners into the finish line!
 We will likely also have random drawings for prizes.
 You must also be present for those.
 We will not meet up or mail awards.

 We want this to be the best darn small event out there!
 We are looking for volunteers to help out at aid stations as well as help at traffic crossings and with general set up.

-We can ALWAYS put youth groups/sports teams/child do-gooders as well.
+We can ALWAYS put youth groups/sports teams/child do-gooders to work as well.
 We aren't opposed to helping support these groups with their needs- travel, uniforms and all the other needs add up!

 Use the support or contact us tabs above to start negotiations :)

 As mentioned above, all three races start at Machetanz Elementary and work their way towards the highway and Fireweed Road (i.e.: to the round about).
 There's and initial uphill as you leave the school followed by a gentle sweeping downhill that flattens out and crosses over Wasilla Creek.
 From here you'll move onto the paved bike path.
-Just as the course starts to head back uphill at Trunk Road again, those lucky 5k'ers get to head back after refreshing at the aid station.
+Just as the course starts to flatten out over the train tracks, those lucky 5k'ers get to head back after refreshing at the aid station.
 Everyone else...continue.

-The course then has a long but gradual climb to the round-about at Trunk and Fireweed.
-PLEASE WATCH FOR TRAFFIC and follow flagger instructions here!
-You'll make an immediate right onto Fireweed and have another longer, gentle downhill.
-At the bottom of this will be the 10k turn around and aid station.
+The course then continues a long but gradual climb to the round-about at Trunk and Fireweed.
+PLEASE WATCH FOR TRAFFIC and follow flagger or written instructions here!
+You'll make an immediate right onto Fireweed (down to the Flats) and have another longer, gentle downhill.
+Near the bottom of this by Matanuska Road will be the 10k turn around and aid station.
 Now you 10k'ers turn back and follow the same course back to the school.

 Half marathoners: now your course gets interesting and maybe a little tricky.
 Follow the signs and remember that everything loops around exactly and all will be well.
 Volunteers will also be out there to make sure you're headed the right way.

 So- you'll continue across the train tracks and take a right along Nelson Road at the aid station (just past the log home.)
 It's no longer a thoroughfare so you're running right into moose, duck, and swan territory.
 Go about 3/4 mile down to the turn around cone and head back to the aid station.
 We will make that cone as gaudy as possible in 2020!
-When you get there, take a right and head towards Rabbit Slough and turn into the access road.
+When you get back to the intersection, take a right and head towards Rabbit Slough and turn into the access road.
 The gate was closed to vehicle traffic in 2019 a few weeks before the race.
 If it is closed in 2020 we will still go around on foot like we did this year.
 Follow it 1/2 mile to the parking lot and turn around at the cone.
 Everything from this point is in reverse from here on out!
 Don't forget the Nelson Road leg on the return trip- you MUST go down that segment twice!

 For everyone: Remember those nice downhills you enjoyed on the way out?
 Now they're up...

 Our course map is below and shows the location of the start and finish, aid stations and turn arounds.
 A few locations are off just a bit- the 5k aid station is at the railroad tracks and the 10k station is a touch farther down the road from the lake.
 We also will NOT have a toilet on course.
 Sorry.
 Logistics at play here.
-Pay particular attention to the two separate out and back sections past the 10k turn around.
+Pay particular attention to the out and back sections on the half marathon course.
 We will point you in the right directions.